zhuodannychen/StockBot/README.md

 ## Improvements
 * The current stock forecasting model is not very accurate, so a better model can be developed.
-* The current forecasting command takes a long time to execute because we're training it on the command.
+* The current forecasting command takes a long time to execute because I am training it on the command.
 Saving the model after training and then predicting could lead to a better result and faster execution.
 The only problem is we don't want to overfitt the data.
 * The current training data does not provide adjusted open, adjusted high, and adjusted low, so stocks with recent splits cannot be accurately predicted.
 * Matplotlib plots cannot be sent over discord messages, so plotting the day or week trend of a stock cannot be created using a command.
 Implementation for directly displaying charts on discord messages is still needed.
 * More commands can be implemented, such as earnings data, analyst recommendations, etc.